 What are the chances that this person is unaware of the changing dynamics of that industry locally and globally?

 What I mean is that fashion trends play a huge role in influencing our buying decisions.
 How “experienced” is that person to be confident enough that they would be able to keep up with these changes in trends… and probably be so great as to start some of those trends?

-And I haven’t even began to talk about diversifying your presentation so that you can get the real influencers on board before the average customer (trust me, in business this is a thing.
+And I haven’t even begun to talk about diversifying your presentation so that you can get the real influencers on board before the average customer (trust me, in business, this is a thing.
 I won’t get into right now though).